ArtHitParade

 Armstrong keeps his specimens in a Contingency Sample Bag specially designed to protect users against unidentified hazards.
 The bag is made with a multi-layer insulating fiber named Beta cloth along with polyester and closed by a brass zipper.
 It was emptied during the return journey with a vacuum process that was not very effective since some lunar dust remained inside the bag.

 Flight used artefacts from Apollo 11 are very rare in the art market except for a few astronaut-managed memorabilia.
-The Contingency Lunar Sample Return Outer Decontamination Bag in which Armstrong temporarily stored his first samples is estimated over $ 2M for sale by Sotheby's in New York on July 20, lot 102.
+The Contingency Lunar Sample Return Outer Decontamination Bag in which Armstrong temporarily stored his first samples was sold for $ 1.8M by Sotheby's on July 20, 2017, lot 102.

 The availability of this historic piece at auction is the result of a double negligence from the NASA.
 In the 1970s when the Agency provided the Smithsonian with what remained of the Apollo 11 mission, the absence of the bag was not identified.
 NASA also did not check in 2014 a private collection ready to be auctioned on request from the government after a fraudulent behavior of its owner, the former director of a space museum in Kansas.